george-hawkins/mini-quad-2023/purchases.md

 US$34 - Matek M10Q-5883 GPS and compass

 Shipping was US$1.60 (the default was free but I selected the next option up as it said this would reduce shipping time by 1 week).

+Shipping took from June 28th to July 8th and came in a padded envelope.

 ---